maximeraafat/maximeraafat.github.io/_pages/precursor_orb.md

 ---

 # {{ page.name }}
 I have always been fascinated by curved shapes, once I swallowed a stone.
-As a matter of fact, I survived, and many years down the line I come up with this render inspired by **Jak and Daxter**, a beautiful franchise by [Naughty Dog](https://www.naughtydog.com){:target="_blank"}.
+As a matter of fact I survived, and many years later came up with this render inspired by **Jak and Daxter**, a beautiful franchise by [Naughty Dog](https://www.naughtydog.com){:target="_blank"}.
 {:style="text-align: justify"}

 {% assign images = 'PrecursorOrb.jpg, PrecursorOrb.gif' |split: ', ' %}